bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 ## Starting a computer science path

 Once you’ve completed your schooling, or even before you’ve finished, **start look for jobs straight away**.
-Familiarize yourself with job requirements in order to find an entry level job–though some jobs and projects can launch you into intermediate level jobs.
+Familiarize yourself with job requirements to find an entry level job–though some jobs and projects can launch you into intermediate level jobs.
 The [outlook for computer jobs is bright](/jobs/whats-the-job-outlook-for-computer-science-students/), and with the proper set of skills learned, (and a brushed up [resume](/computer-science/computer-science-resumes)) you should be able to find a job in no time.
 If you’re unsure of what jobs to look for [check out some of our other articles](/categories/jobs/) for more insight.

 ## Can you really learn computer science?